Feedico

 Hub · Unified affiliate API · 2026

-Unified affiliate API hub - map coupons, networks & publisher stacks
+Affiliate API integration hub — coupon API, network API & publisher stacks

-Primary focus: the unified affiliate API - one normalized JSON contract across the networks you connect.
+Primary focus: affiliate API integration through the unified affiliate API - one normalized JSON contract across the networks you connect.
 Secondary: coupon API, affiliate API, cashback-friendly patterns, and CJ / Awin / Impact orientation - all linked from this index.

 Disclosure: This hub is published by Feedico.
 Trademarks identify networks and products; owners retain rights.